BibianaC/CV/README.md

 Through my time at Makers Academy I have learnt test and behaviour driven development in both Ruby and JavaScript.

+- Rspec, Jasmine, Cucumber, Capybara, Casperjs.
-- All my projects have a test coverage of 90-100%
+- All my projects have a test coverage of 90-100%.

-### Communication and Team Work
+### Communication and Teamwork

 Work confidently within a group.

-- At Makers Academy, we had two team projects that we had to deliver in a short period.
-Good communication and team work were key skills to be able to achieve good results.
+- At Makers Academy, we had two team projects in which we had to deliver in a short period.
+Good communication and teamwork were key skills to be able to achieve good results.

 ### Problem Solving